xpgo/obsidian-folder-note-plugin/doc/ccard-syntax.md

 ​```
 ```

 Now, the image path of the first item will be modified as `assets/image1.png`.
 However, the second item's image path will not be modified since it starts with the same string of `imagePrefix`.
+See [sample recipes](https://github.com/xpgo/obsidian-folder-note-plugin/blob/main/doc/ccard-recipes.md) for more information.